Cooper Kupp Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Season Stats

-- Kupp has seen the ball thrown his way 35 times in the red zone this season, 32.7% of his team's 107 red zone pass attempts.
+- Kupp (35 red zone targets) has been the recipient of 32.7% of his team's 107 red zone pass attempts.

-- The Rams, who rank ninth in the NFL in points scored, have attempted a pass 59.4% of the time while running the ball 40.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kupp's matchup with the 49ers.